mamannon/3D-browser/README.md

 I hope you like what you see and thank you for your time!

 PS.
-To find the files, please click the "branch" button above and choose "Windows" or "Android" instead of "Master".
+To find the files, please click the "Branch" button above and choose "Windows" or "Android" instead of "master".